sUhAs1011/UE22CS241A-Datathon/README.md

 # Datathon

-My third sem SDS Datathon, where our team  had to write python codes for the set of questions we were questions The following codes, generate a Correlation Heat Map,Histogram, Normal Probability Plot and a Bar Graph, you can also generate plots of these types with the dataset you have
+During my third semester SDS Datathon, our team was tasked with creating Python scripts to address a series of given questions.
+We wrote code to produce a Correlation Heat Map, Histogram, Normal Probability Plot, and Bar Graph.
+You can also use the provided dataset to create plots of these types.

 ## Prerequisites
 Install `pandas`,`seaborn`,`scipy``matplotlib` using pip.